kamperh/kamperh.github.io/_posts/2025-05-16-research-thoughts.md

 "[T]he ... thing academia and writing is all about: gaining insight and making it public" (Ahrens 2017).
 This process can be wonderful.

 An interesting problem that you just can't let go.
-Many writers talk about how writing is really painful, but they just have to get it out of their system.
+Many writers talk about how writing is really painful, but they just have to get it out of their system ([Orwell 1946](https://www.orwellfoundation.com/the-orwell-foundation/orwell/essays-and-other-works/why-i-write/)).
 Some researchers are the same with a particular problem.

 Because it is fun.